Changes to application process

 If you already have an e+ card

 If you have an e+ card and your personal details haven't changed, we can add the concessionary bus pass service to your e+ record and issue a new combined card and bus pass.
-Please note that we will need to see proof that you are eligible for a concessionary bus pass.
+We will need to see proof that you are eligible for a concessionary bus pass.

 You can apply by calling 01344 352000 or by visiting your local Bracknell Forest Library or Bracknell Leisure Centre.

 To apply for an e+ card, complete the online form.